theseanything/jekyll-publish/README.md

 Contributions more than welcome!

 ## Why can't I specify AWS Credentials in \_config.yml?
 For safety's sake.
-Having AWS credentials floating around is risky and to prevent you accidentally pushing them to public repository.
+Prevent AWS credentials floating around and making their way to public repositories.